pdt256/vbratings/README.md

     I can view the top players over time.
   - As a player, I want to see my rating for each year; so that I can monitor my progress relative to other players.
-* Tasks:
-  - Add # of games played to player_rating table and increment when matches are calculated

 ## License